 The prospect of multiple funders can take the pressure off of individual pitches to angel investors and other funders.
 Retaining full equity is also an inviting proposition for businesses who opt for debt crowdfunding.

 What is Equity Based Crowdfunding?

-This form of crowdfunding sees investors contribute a portion of the finance required to get your idea off the ground, in exchange for an agreed amount of equity in the business.
-Because of the small donations, each investor’s share of equity is small, meaning you do not have to sacrifice more than you are comfortable with.
+Investors contribute a portion of the finance required to get your idea off the ground, in exchange for an agreed amount of equity in the business.
+Because of the small donations, each investor’s share of equity is small, which means you do not have to sacrifice more than you are comfortable with.

-As a form of democratised investment, equity crowdfunding has seen increasing popularity in recent years.
-There are multiple crowdfunding platforms where you can pitch for investment: working with Funding Guru lets you tap into our expertise in choosing the perfect platform, and crafting the perfect pitch.
+Equity crowdfunding has seen increasing popularity in recent years, as a form of democratised investment.
+There are multiple crowdfunding platforms where you can pitch for investment: working with Funding Guru lets you use our expertise in choosing the perfect platform, we’ll help you with crafting the perfect pitch.

 Who is suitable for Equity Based Crowdfunding?

-Crowdfunding as a whole is well suited to organisations who are at their early stages, or for established organisations who are looking for funding for a new, ring-fenced project.
+Crowdfunding as a whole is well suited to organisations who are at their early stages, or for established organisations who are looking for funding for a new project.

 Equity crowdfunding exposes your idea to investors who are usually more business savvy than donors in reward and donation crowdfunding projects, so you need to make sure your pitch reflects this.